Co-vengers/TalentScout-chatbot/README.md

 - The application is suitable for privacy-sensitive environments.

 ## License

-This project is for internal use by TalentScout and is not intended for commercial redistribution.
+_No license.
+This project is not licensed for public or commercial use._

 ## Contact
 For support or questions, contact the TalentScout development team.